7 Best Running Shoes For Hallux Limitus Reviews – Run Pain Free Again!

 The upper is a highly breathable double mesh that runs throughout the forefoot and into the rear of the shoe.
 On top of this breathable mesh is the FLEXIFILM technology added to areas where you would need more stability, around the outsides of the feet and in the toe area.
 This leads for some more stability while being so lightweight and flexible that you don’t really feel its existence.

 The lacing system is pretty straightforward.
-The shoe has flat wide laces which cinch down really well on the foot throughout the entire run.
+The shoe has flat wide laces that cinch down really well on the foot throughout the entire run.